Carla Overbeck: Club

 Overbeck played for the Raleigh Wings of the W-League in 1998 and helped the team finish with a 14–0 record and clinch the league's championship title.

 From 2001 to 2003, Overbeck played for the Carolina Courage in the WUSA, the first professional soccer league for women in the United States.
 She was also on the WUSA Board of Governors.
 In August 2002, her overtime goal in the semifinal match helped lift the Courage to the WUSA Founders Cup II, the league's championship game against the Washington Freedom, led by Mia Hamm and Abby Wambach.
 The Courage defeated the Freedom 3–2 to clinch the championship title on August 24, 2002.

 International

 Overbeck first appeared with the U.S. national team on June 1, 1988, and was a member of the U.S. team that won the first-ever FIFA Women's World Cup in 1991.
 Playing central defender, she led a defense that allowed five goals in six matches.
+She became captain of the team in 1993.

 She was one of two players to play every minute of each of the team's games at the 1995 FIFA Women's World Cup, the 1996 Summer Olympics, and the 1999 Women's World Cup.
 In 1998, she captained the national team to win the first-ever Goodwill Games.

 Overbeck retired from international competition following the 2000 Summer Olympics, finishing her career with 168 caps.